ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 fi
 ```

 Here you should replace the `-gt` operation to > and `-lt` to <.
 It is easy to make a mistake while doing that.
-Putting an extra parenthesis at the beginning and end of an expression is much simpler.
+It is much simpler to add an extra parenthesis at the beginning and end of the Boolean expression.
 This idea answers our question.

-You can use comparison signs for string only when working with the [[ operator.
-Why there is no backward compatibility issue there?
+You can use comparison signs for strings when working with the [[ operator.
+Why is there no backward compatibility issue in this case?
 The first version of the `test` utility did not support the lexicographic comparison of strings.
 Therefore, the utility did not have comparison signs < and >.
 They appeared in the extension of POSIX standard later.
 The standard allows comparison signs for strings only.
 It was too late to add them for numbers because of the legacy code amount.
 According to the standard, you should escape comparison signs like this: `/<` and `/>`.
-The operator [[ took them and dropped the escaping.
+Then these signs came to the [[ operator in Bash.
+You do not need to apply escape symbols for them there.

 {caption: "Exercise 3-5.
 The [[ operator", format: text, line-numbers: false}
 ```